Dr Alyson Moyes

 University of Chester, 2013

-I teach across all taught undergraduate programmes including Medical Science, Biomedical Science and Medical Biology and Medical Biochemistry degrees, predominantly in biochemisty and physiology modules.
-I also contribute to the teaching at masters level on the Masters in Clinical Science and Masters in Biomedical Science programmes.
+I teach across all taught undergraduate programmes including Medical Science, Biomedical Science and Medical Biology and Medical Biochemistry degrees, predominantly in clinical biochemisty and clinicaly physiology modules.
+I also contribute to the teaching at masters level on the Masters in Biomedical Science programmes.

 Current research interests lie in the surgical response at a cellular level of patients undergoing surgical treatments for nephrolithiasis.
 My PhD work focuses on the routine haematological, biochemical, inflammatory and endothelial response to surgery and the role of phagocytic leukocytes in patients undergoing flexible ureterenoscopy for the treatment of kidney stones.